dan-de-luca/dan-de-luca/README.md

 ### &nbsp;About Me

-- 🌱 I’m a second-year Software Engineering student at RMIT, Melbourne
+- 🌱 I’m a second-year Bachelor of Software Engineering student at RMIT, Melbourne.
-- ⚒️ I have a professional background in IT Recruitment
+- ⚒️ I have a professional background in IT Recruitment, across technical & project services roles.
-- 🧑🏼‍💻 I love learning new things
+- 🧑🏼‍💻 I love learning new things!

 <br>